 According to the Environmental Protection Agency (EPA), the average American spends 93% of their life indoors.
-87% of their life is indoors, then another 6% of their life in automobiles.
+87% of their life is inside buildings, then another 6% of their life in automobiles.
 That’s only 7% of your entire life outdoors.
-That’s only only one half of one day per week outdoors Ouch.
+That’s only one half of one day per week outdoors.
+Ouch.

-“concentrations of some pollutants are often 2 to 5 times higher than typical outdoor concentrations.” – EPA Indoor Air study
+“…concentrations of some pollutants are often two to five times higher than typical outdoor concentrations.”

-People often think that the reason we get colds and flus more often in the winter is because it’s cold out.
+People often think that we get colds and flu more often in the winter because it’s cold out.
 False.
-We get colds and flus more often in the winter because we are inside more often and exposed to more higher concentrations of airborne pollutants including cold and flu viruses.
+We get colds and flu more often in the winter because we are inside more often and exposed to higher concentrations of airborne pollutants, including cold and flu viruses.

 Being outside is also highly linked to better moods and better outlooks on life.
-Americans are so bad at begin outside that it’s recommended that we try to spend just 5 minutes outside each day.
-Just 5 minutes will do you a world of good.
+Unfortunately, Americans are so bad at being outside that it’s recommended that we try to spend just five minutes outside each day.
+Just five minutes will do you a world of good.

-A new study in the Journal of Environmental Science and Technology states:
+A study in the Journal of Environmental Science and Technology states:

 So, now it’s time to look at yourself.
 How much time did you spend outside today?
-If it wasn’t enough, make sure to take the time to consciously spend 5 minutes outside today.
+If it wasn’t enough, make sure to take the time to consciously spend at least five minutes outside today.